TheMadVanguard/Zabbix/MS_Teams_Notification/README.md

 ...and ensure that it is enabled before clicking "Save".

-However, on Zabbix 3.x and greater, media types are configured slightly differently and you must explicity define the parameters sent to the `slack.sh` script.
+However, on Zabbix 3.x and greater, media types are configured slightly differently and you must explicity define the parameters sent to the `team.sh` script.
 On Zabbix 3.x, three script parameters should be added as follows:

 * `{ALERT.SENDTO}`
 * `{ALERT.SUBJECT}`